Powered by Smartsupp

 This is another scenario that comes up very often when we’re talking with architects and specifiers — is it possible to transfer from a H-frame/X-Y system to a straight track?
 And how is it done?

 Well, there is a way to link these systems together, and we most commonly use it when going through a doorway.
 In a typical X-Y to straight track connection, the transit coupling will be fitted to either the end of the traverse rail on the X-Y or the end of the straight track.
-This will stop and secure the rail, preventing hoist track clashes and connecting the two systems together to allow the hoist unit to move between them.
+This will stop and secure the rail, connecting the 2 systems together to allow the hoist unit to move between them.

 This solution can also be used to connect one X-Y system to another.
 The transit coupling would be installed on one of the traverse rails of the systems and would lock to the other traverse rail to facilitate a safe transfer.

-Click here to read about how transit couplings can be used to connect rooms.
+Read about how transit couplings can be used to connect hoists between rooms.

 Going in a Different Direction on a Straight Track